omarhd994/Data-Warehouse-SQL-Project/README.md

 # 📊 Data Warehouse and Analytics Project

-Hi!
 I'm excited to share one of the most complete projects I’ve built around **data engineering and analytics**.
 This repository showcases how I designed and implemented a **modern data warehouse** solution, following industry best practices and using the **Medallion Architecture**.

 This project was created as part of my portfolio to demonstrate my hands-on experience in building a data warehouse from scratch, transforming raw data, and turning it into business insights.